 MANDATORY REFERRALS FOR EXPULSION (EC §48915[c]): Possession of weapons, possession of explosives, brandishing a knife at another person, drug selling, and/or sexual assault and battery are in violation of Board policy and the law and will result in a mandatory referral for expulsion.
 We encourage parents to hold frank and open discussions with their children about the implications of violating the SAUSD student discipline policy and the reason for its existence: their safety and that of others.
 Appreciation for different cultures and peaceful ways to resolve conflict will continue to be stressed.
+We urge parents to reinforce such

+Appreciation for different cultures and peaceful ways to resolve conflict will continue to be stressed.
 We urge parents to reinforce such ideas and strategies during home discussions.
-The District is committed to the safety of pupils and employees, and believes parents and schools must always stress maintaining a safe, secure, and nurturing school environment.
+The District is committed to the safety of pupils and employees and believes parents and schools must always stress maintaining a safe, secure, and nurturing school environment.